IjzerenHein/firestorter/docs/Store.md

 initFirestorter({firebase: firebase});

 const store = {
-  settings: new Collection('settings', 'on'), // set real-time updating always on
   artists: new Collection('artists'),		 // by default, realtimeUpdating is set to `auto`
+  settings: new Collection('settings', { // permanently enable real-time updating
+  	realtimeUpdating: 'on'						   // regardless of whether the collection is being }), 																	 // used or rendered.
-  albums: new Collection(),           // uninitialized collection, use path to its location
+  albums: new Collection(),           	 // uninitialized collection
   currentUser: new Document()
   ...
 };